Wednesday, 19 December 2007

 Mike's Regrets

-So far, I've written about the lessons I've learnt that I most want to get across.
-It seemed important to do that first.
-But, as all of those lessons are positive ones - things that worked well - it makes it seem like, so far, my recovery has all been plain sailing.
+On this blog, I've tried to write about the lessons I've learnt.
+I know that many of them are things that have worked; things that have gone well.
+That might make it seem that my recovery has all been plain sailing.
 I can assure you that, unfortunately, that's not the case.

 Awhile back, I talked to friends of how, if I wanted to, I could call this blog, How NOT to Recover.
 One friend asked me what I regretted and what I would have done differently.
 I've reflected on that quite a bit since.
 Most of my regrets relate to times I simply pushed too hard - I ignored the constraint of my TBI and more or less tried to do stuff as I had previously done it.

-• trying to work for four straight hours well before I was even close to being able to;
+• trying to work for four straight hours well before I was even close to being able to (Fatigue);

-• almost getting another TBI by trying to body-surf dumping waves on the beach in Rio;
+• almost getting another TBI by trying to body-surf dumping waves at a surf beach I went to (Brain Lock);

 • doing a new piece of work without having regular conversations with my boss about it.
-I subsequently embarrassed myself by having my work fall well short of expectations;
+I subsequently embarrassed myself by having my work fall well short of expectations (Let's Talk About It);

-• falling off my bike because of fatigue during a cycling trip and scarring my chin; and
+• falling off my bike because of fatigue during a cycling trip and scarring my chin (The Hardest Thing of Mike's TBI Recovery?
+Acceptance!); and

-• most critically, falling over and badly breaking an arm whilst out hiking when I knew I had poor balance, but hadn't bothered to use walking poles.
+• most critically, falling over and badly breaking an arm whilst out hiking when I knew I had poor balance, but hadn't bothered to use walking poles (once again, The Hardest Thing of Mike's TBI Recovery?
+Acceptance!).

 Cheers,